Beyond Croissants: Uncovering What Food Paris Is Famous For

 A Proper Cheese Board With French Wine

 Forget those sad little cheese slices you might get elsewhere.
-A real French cheese board is an art form.
-It’s about variety, texture, and letting the cheese shine.
-You’ll find everything from the creamy, mild Brie de Meaux to the sharper, more complex Brie de Melun.
-Then there are the triple-crèmes like Brillat-Savarin, which are just ridiculously decadent.
-The best way to experience this is with a curated selection, often paired with a good French wine.
-Many places offer tasting experiences where you can sample five cheeses with five wines, which is a fantastic way to learn what you like.
-It’s a great introduction to French cheeses.
+A real French cheese board is, honestly, an art form.
+It’s about variety, texture, and letting the cheese do its thing, shine, and all.
+You’ll see everything from the creamy mild Brie de Meaux to the sharper, more complex Brie de Melun, not just one note either.
+And then there are the triple-crèmes like Brillat-Savarin, which are ridiculously decadent, like a soft cloud that tastes expensive.

 Parisian Meat Culture: Tradition And Refinement